10 Best Password Managers for Chrome in 2024: Top Deals

 dashlane.com

-Dashlane is one of the most secure password managers on the market, and it comes with an excellent Chrome extension, plus unique extras such as a virtual private network (VPN).
-It syncs unlimited passwords across unlimited devices, works across all major operating systems, and comes with standard high-security features like 256-bit AES encryption, two-factor authentication (2FA), and a zero-knowledge protocol.
+Dashlane is one of the most secure password managers on the market.
+It comes with an excellent Chrome extension and unique extras such as a virtual private network (VPN).
+It syncs unlimited passwords across unlimited devices, works across all major operating systems, and has standard high-security features like 256-bit AES encryption, two-factor authentication (2FA), and a zero-knowledge protocol.

-In my tests, Dashlane’s Chrome extension functioned flawlessly — it even worked on login forms that Chrome’s password manager didn’t work with.
+In my tests, Dashlane’s Chrome extension worked flawlessly without causing any slowdown — it even worked on login forms that Chrome’s password manager didn’t work with.
 I was also impressed with Dashlane’s ability to accurately fill in my address, credit card, and driver’s license information on a wide range of complex web forms.
-And unlike Chrome’s password manager, Dashlane works across both Google and non-Google applications via its own web-based and mobile app.
+And unlike Chrome’s password manager, Dashlane works across both Google and non-Google applications via its own web-based app and mobile app.
 On top of all that, the Chrome version has added protection that prevents you from accidentally submitting saved passwords to phishing sites.

 🥈2.
 Dashlane — Good Chrome Integration & Advanced Security Features